mattiashaal/nano/README.md

 // Determine if an element is in viewport
 $('.element').inview();

-// Deal with animation and rendering with requestAnimationFrame (rAF)
+// Deal with animation and rendering with requestAnimationFrame
 $('.element').rAF();

 // Check if DOM is ready before executing code